Staggerlee011/serialexperiments/content/posts/install-brew-on-ubunutu.md

 ---
-title: "Install brew on ubunutu-18"
+title: "Install Brew on Ubunutu-18"
 date: "2019-12-03"
-description: "Runbook to install and configure brew for ubuntu-18"
+description: "Steps to install and configure brew for Ubuntu-18"
 tags: [
     "brew",
     "ubuntu"